I Replaced My Samsung Refrigerator Water Filter With the Waterdrop DA29: Honest Comparison

 • Whether the refrigerator’s filter indicator light behaved normally

-I did not run laboratory water tests.
-My assessment is based entirely on sensory observation and practical daily use.
+I didn’t run laboratory water tests; my assessment is based entirely on sensory observation and practical daily use.
 Keep that in mind when weighing my results.
-If you have specific water quality concerns, a certified water test is worth doing regardless of which filter you use.
+If you have specific water quality concerns, a certified water test is worth doing, regardless of which filter you use.

 What Actually Changed: Honest Results With a Timeline